Putting in a ventilation system to your home can keep indoor air from being stale and control humidity levels.

 - Watery, itchy or dry eyes.
 Your eyes are susceptible to indoor pollution and may react by turning dry, itchy or watery.

-- Exhaustion or feeling dizzy.
-Breathing in chemical pollutants can have an influence on your energy levels.
+- Fatigue or feeling dizzy.
+Inhaling in chemical pollutants can have an influence on your energy levels.

 - Constant asthma attacks.
 Dust, pet dander, smoke and other triggers can be spread through the air or get trapped in carpet.

 - Excessive dust despite regular cleaning.
-You may need to upgrade your air filter or install a filtration system from Rob's Albertan Service Experts.
+You may need to upgrade your air filter or add a filtration system from Rob's Albertan Service Experts.

 - Humidity problems.
-Dryness can cause itchy eyes and worsen respiratory problems.
-Too much moisture can cause mold or mildew growth.
+Dryness can cause itchy eyes and amplify respiratory problems.
+Too much moisture can lead to mold or mildew growth.

 - Hot or cold spots.
 This can be related to air quality, especially if your HVAC system is having issues regulating temperature and humidity.

 - Nausea.
-This can be a response to the chemicals or pollutants in your home.
-It can also be a indication of high carbon monoxide levels.
+This can be a reaction to the chemicals or pollutants in your home.
+It can also be a warning of high carbon monoxide levels.
 Ensure that you have a operating carbon monoxide detector in your home.